The Color Purple

 The Color Purple Theme of Religion

-The protagonist narrates the novel through a series of letters, the majority of which are addressed to God.
-Initially, the protagonist, Celie, sees God as an old white man.
-Being a black woman abused by men all her life, Celie eventually rebels against this image of God.
-Increasingly, she begins to see God as genderless and race-less, a more universal being who wants humans to enjoy all aspects of life – from nature, to sex, to the color purple.
+Celie narrates The Color Purple through a series of letters, most of which are addressed to God.
+She initially imagines God as an old white man, something like Dumbledore or Gandalf.
+But as a black woman who's been abused by men all her life, Celie eventually begins to rebel against this image of God.
+She begins to see God as genderless and raceless, a more universal being who wants humans to enjoy all aspects of life—from nature to sex to the color purple.
+Sure, this may be a different expression of spirituality than we're used to seeing, but we find it pretty darn inspiring.
+What would your God look like?

 Questions About Religion